-After many joyous years of helping our patients fulfill their dreams of family, SIRM® Central Illinois will be closing on December 14, 2018.
+After many joyous years of helping our patients fulfill their dreams of family, SIRM® Central Illinois has decided to close their Peoria, Illinois location effective December 14, 2018.

-As part of our community, you have witnessed first-hand our commitment to the intended parents we serve and the exceptional, individualized patient care that we provide.
+As part of our community, you have witnessed first-hand our commitment to the intended parents we served and the exceptional, individualized patient care that we provided.
 We thank you for entrusting us with your family-building needs and are honored to have been a part of your journey.

-If you would like to obtain a copy of your medical records, or if there are any other questions you may have, our staff will guide you through this time of transition.
-We wish you the greatest success in all of your future family building efforts!
+If you would like to obtain a copy of your medical records or if there are any other questions you have, our St. Louis team is available to help you.
+We wish you the greatest success in all your future family building efforts.

 Dr. Dayal and the Staff at SIRM® St. Louis

-Dr. Dayal and the team remain available to see Central Illinois patients currently in treatment.
+Dr. Dayal and the St. Louis team remain available to see Central Illinois patients who are currently in treatment.
 Additionally, the team is also available to provide consultation and treatment to future patients who are able to travel to the St. Louis area.
+To make the treatment process as convenient as possible, the team in St. Louis has partnered with a women’s healthcare facility in Peoria to provide patients the option of cycle monitoring locally.

 Here are two excellent resources to help you research and identify a clinic so you may continue your journey toward parenthood: